wp-plugins/squelch-unspam/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.3 =
+Bug-fixes and enhancements to improve spam filtering, since some spammers are starting to get wise to this plugin.
+Note that your users WILL have to have JavaScript enabled in order to post comments from version 1.3 on.

 = 1.2.1 =
 Minor update to 1.2 to remove the 'WooCommerce not supported' message.